 While telemedicine can be helpful in certain situations, it certainly does not fully replace in-person medical care.
 However, many patients find in-person care to be too expensive, especially while paying out-of-pocket.
 Here are some ways you can save money on medical costs when going to the doctor, urgent care, etc.:

 Check the rates before you go

 Oftentimes urgent care centers or doctor’s offices will include the self-pay rate on their website, or you can use different websites to check as well.
 This way, you know what you will have to pay before your visit.

 Asking about a discounted self-pay rate is a great way to save on the out-of-pocket costs at urgent care or doctor’s office.
 Providers may not advertise this discount, which is why it’s important to ask yourself.
 They are also not required to provide one.

 Telemedicine can be convenient for many patients, especially if they are unable to access in-person medical care.
 Some common reasons to use telemedicine include live calls, patient monitoring, and condition management.
-However, telemedicine comes with limitations such as lack of access to certain prescription medications and cannot provide emergency and physical care or lab testing.
+However, telemedicine comes with limitations such as a lack of access to certain prescription medications and the inability to provide emergency and physical care or lab testing.